Priya112030/M3/README.md

 ## RESULT
-Thus the program to read n elements as input and print the last second element of the array has been executed successfully.
+Thus the program to read n elements as input and print the last  element of the array has been executed successfully.